-We calculate specialization of trophic networks by quantifying the Modularity and Trophic specialization (H2’) indices.
+We calculate specialization of trophic networks by quantifying the modularity and interaction specialization (H2’) indices.
 We quantified the modularity with the metric Q that measures the difference between the observed fraction of links connecting species in the same module and the fraction expected by chance using an algorithm modified for two‐mode networks (Dormann, & Strauss, 2014).
-A modular network consists of interconnected modules.
-Each module is a group of species, which are more closely connected to each other than to species in other modules. (e.g., Olesen, Bascompte, Dupont, & Jordano, 2007) and here it is an indicator of the degree of specificity of trophic interactions, representing sets of species specialized in a resource type or resource subset.
+A modular network consists of interconnected modules, in which each module is a group of species, which are more closely connected to each other than to species in other modules. (e.g., Olesen, Bascompte, Dupont, & Jordano, 2007).
+Here it is an indicator of the degree of specificity of trophic interactions, representing sets of species specialized in a resource type or resource subset.
 Network specialization was quantified by the H2' index, which is based on the deviation of the number of interactions performed by a species and the expected total number of interactions per species.
 H2’ is a two-dimensional index derived from the Shannon index used to compare different networks, and ranges from 0 (no specialization, highly generalist) to 1 (complete specialization) (Blüthgen, Menzel, & Blüthgen, 2006).
 The metric is calculated by a comparison between observed and expected interaction frequencies, based on the species marginal totals (Blüthgen et al., 2006).
 In the case of a food web, a species may be feeding only on a particular food item, but if this item presents higher frequency of interactions in the system, it may limit the specialization degree and therefore the species would receive a low H2’ value.
 In contrast, a species that feeds on only two rarer food items would have a very high H2’ value.
 The higher the level of selectivity of the species, the greater the H2’.

 Null model of trophic network structure

-When calculating network descriptors, it is important to control for a possible sampling bias related to network dimensions (i.e. number of species and number of trophic links), which could prevent comparing descriptors among networks.
+When calculating network descriptors, it is important to control for a possible sampling bias related to network dimensions (i.e., number of species and number of trophic links), which could prevent comparing descriptors among networks.
 Therefore, we compared all observed index values in individual networks to those calculated under null models (Dáttilo & Vasconcelos, 2018; Kortsch et al., 2018; Quimbayo et al., 2018).
-We randomized the observed trophic networks over 1,000 matrices for each network descriptor, using a null model that fixes both marginal totals and connectivity (swap.web null model), i.e., maintaining constant the number of interactions (and therefore connectivity), as implemented in the “bipartite” package in R (Dormann, Fründ, Blüthgen, & Gruber, 2009).
-Then, we used the standardized effect size of each index (z transformations), calculated as (observed - μ) / σ, where observed is the value of the focal index (e.g. Q, NODF, Link density and Number of links), μ is the mean value of focal index over all null matrices and σ is its standard deviation, and used it as the response variables.
+We randomized the observed trophic networks over 1,000 matrices for each network descriptor, using a null model that fixes both marginal totals and connectivity (‘swap.web’ null model), i.e., maintaining constant the number of interactions (and therefore connectivity), as implemented in the “bipartite” package in R (Dormann, Fründ, Blüthgen, & Gruber, 2009).
+Then, we used the standardized effect size of each index (z transformations), calculated as (observed - μ) / σ, where ‘observed’ is the value of the focal network metric (e.g., Q, NODF, Link density and Number of links), μ is the mean value of focal metric over all null matrices, and σ is its standard deviation, and used it as the response variables.
 Empirical values of trophic network descriptors were considered to deviate strongly from the randomized food webs if these were outside the 0.05 to 0.95 quantile range of the null distribution.
 For each local network, the probabilities of the empirical values under the null model are presented in the Supplementary Material (Table S2).
 Note that we did not use any standardization in H2' because a standardization is already performed when this network descriptor is calculated (Blüthgen, Menzel, & Blüthgen, 2006).

 Anthropogenic impact in watersheds